LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 ### Notation and Constants

-The following constants are used throughout the document, multiple of those constants are shared with the other LIPs defining the Interoperability module and all of the needed constants for the interoperability module are defined in [LIP "Properties, serialization, and initial values of the interoperability module"][base-interoperability-LIP].
+The following constants are used throughout the document, multiple of those constants are shared with the other LIPs defining the Interoperability module and all of the needed constants for the interoperability module are defined in [LIP "Introduce Interoperability module"][base-interoperability-LIP].
 That LIP should be considered correct if a value stated here would be different.

 | Name          | Type    | Value       |